 Summer Music Camp

-The McDaniel College Summer Music Camp will be held from Sunday, June 23, through Saturday, June 29, 2013.
-Tuition for commuting students with the meal plan is $550.00.
-Tuition for camp residents is $700.00.
-A non-refundable deposit of $100.00 is due by May 31, 2013 in order to hold a place for you in the camp.
-(A specific number of instruments will be accepted on a first come, first served basis.)
-The balance will be due by June 7, 2013.
+The McDaniel College Summer Music Camp will be held from Sunday, June 22, through Saturday, June 28, 2014.
+Tuition for commuting students with the meal plan is $575.00 (this includes lunch and dinner from Sunday evening through Friday night); tuition for camp residents is $725.00 (room and board).
+A non-refundable deposit of $100.00 is due by May 31, 2014 in order to hold a place for you in the camp.
+The balance will be due by June 10, 2014.
 Please make note of these dates.
-Make all checks payable to: McDaniel College.
-Click Here for the 2013 Application.
+Make all checks payable to: McDaniel College

 Family Discount: We offer a family discount of $50.00 off the tuition fee for a second student who wishes to attend the camp.

-Any applicant that is applying for a scholarship must submit their application, $100.00 deposit, and a program dated for this year (2012-2013) indicating the students participation in an All-County or All-State Band.
+ANY APPLICANT THAT IS APPLYING FOR A SCHOLARSHIP MUST SUBMIT THEIR COMPLETED APPLICATION, $100.00 deposit, and a program dated for this year (2014) in one envelope indicating the student's participation in an All-County or All-State Band.
 Students who participated in either an All-County or All-State band will automatically receive a scholarship.
 There is a limit of one scholarship per student; i.e., if you participated in both county and state band, you will receive the higher amount of financial assistance.
 Do not send the program separately; students will not be considered for a scholarship if the program arrives separately.

-All-County Scholarships – $50.00 each; student has to have participated in his/her respective All-County Band or Jazz Band during this year (2012-13).
+ALL-COUNTY BAND SCHOLARSHIPS – $75.00 each; student has to have participated in his/her respective All-County Band or Jazz Band during this year (2014).
 Please provide proof (photocopy of a program).
 If this is not provided, the student will not be considered for a scholarship.

-All-State Scholarships – $75.00 each; student has to have participated in his/her respective All-State Band or Jazz Band during this year (2012-13).
+ALL-STATE BAND SCHOLARSHIPS – $100.00 each; student has to have participated in his/her respective All-State Band or Jazz Band during this year (2014).
 Please provide proof (photocopy of a program).
 If this is not provided, the student will not be considered for a scholarship.

 The following is a sample of the usual schedule for a camper.
 Commuting students are expected to arrive at camp by 8:45 a.m.
 They are allowed to leave for the dinner break (2-3 hours), but are expected back in the evening.
 All evening classes are required.
 Commuters are also allowed to swim in the evening.